wso2-extensions/mi-inbound-cdc/docs/config.md

    </td>
    <td>The name of the Java class that is responsible for persistence of the database schema history.
 <p>
-It must implement <code>&lt;…​>.SchemaHistory</code> interface.
+It must implement <code>&lt;…>.SchemaHistory</code> interface.
 <p>
 Default value is <code>KafkaSchemaHistory</code>
 <p>
-<code>Refer : <a href="https://debezium.io/documentation/reference/stable/development/engine.html">https://debezium.io/documentation/reference/stable/development/engine.html</a> for more information.</code>
+Refer : <a href="https://debezium.io/documentation/reference/stable/development/engine.html">https://debezium.io/documentation/reference/stable/development/engine.html</a> for more information.
-<code>For database related options : see the example </code>For RedisOffsetBackingStore  :<a href="https://debezium.io/documentation/reference/stable/operations/debezium-server.html#debezium-source-configuration-properties">https://debezium.io/documentation/reference/stable/operations/debezium-server.html#debezium-source-configuration-properties</a>
+For database related options check <a href="https://debezium.io/documentation/reference/stable/operations/debezium-server.html#debezium-source-configuration-properties">https://debezium.io/documentation/reference/stable/operations/debezium-server.html#debezium-source-configuration-properties</a>
    </td>
   </tr>
   <tr>
    <td>schema.history.internal.file.filename
    </td>
-   <td>This value is required only if   <strong>io.debezium.storage.file.history.FileSchemaHistory</strong> was provided for the schema.history.internal value. you need to specify the path to a file where the database schema history is stored.
+   <td>This value is required only if <strong>io.debezium.storage.file.history.FileSchemaHistory</strong> was provided for the <code>schema.history.internal</code> value.
+You need to specify the path to a file where the database schema history is stored.
 <p>
-By default, the file will be stored at `&lt;Product home>/cdc/schemaHistory` directory
+By default, the file will be stored at <code>&lt;Product home>/cdc/schemaHistory</code> directory
    </td>
   </tr>
   <tr>
-   <td><code>schema.history.internal.kafka.topic</code>
+   <td>schema.history.internal.kafka.topic
    </td>
    <td>The Kafka topic where the database schema history is stored.
 <p>
-Required when <code>schema.history.internal</code> is set to the <code>&lt;…​>.KafkaSchemaHistory</code>.
+Required when <code>schema.history.internal</code> is set to the <code>&lt;…>.KafkaSchemaHistory</code>.
    </td>
   </tr>
   <tr>
-   <td><code>schema.history.internal.kafka.bootstrap.servers</code>
+   <td>schema.history.internal.kafka.bootstrap.servers
    </td>
    <td>The initial list of Kafka cluster servers to connect to.
 The cluster provides the topic to store the database schema history.
 <p>